Ypnose/wswsh/README.md

   * https://cosmofox.net/blog/
   * http://savoirvivre.intraaktion.de

-If you decided to use wswsh for your website(s), please contact me.
+You decided to adopt wswsh for your website(s)?
+Please contact me.
 I'll add it in the README.